toontamizh2/RPLAY-VIDEO-COMPRESSOR-BOT-1/README.md

 # RPLAY-VIDEO-COMPRESSOR-BOT
+## $just deploy on railway
-## $ just forke it & go if don't work I updated so delete repo & froke again....
+#for heroku  just forke it & go if don't work  delete repo & froke again....
 Thank you
 # 💜♥️💜♥️ DEPLOY ON HEROKU
 ## 🚀 Deployment